unikraft/eurosys21-artifacts/experiments/fig_20_compare-9pfs/README.md

     host;
     - The guest VM will be automatically stopped at the end of the script;
-    - Note that this experiment may take some time.
+    - Note that this experiment takes some time.

 ### Generate the graph

-Once all the results are generated, run the `./plot.sh` to generate the 9pfs latency plot.
+Once all the results are generated, run the `./plot.sh` script to generate the 9pfs latency plot.
 This one will be generated in the current folder with the following name: `compare_9pfs_lines.pdf`.